A Great Act Of love by Heather Rose #bookreview #historicalfiction @simonschuster

 Review

-Need a Christmas time mystery…THIS IS IT!
+Need a different type of love story…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.